Bolza/bolza-modal/README.md

 Makes modal configurable inside angular `module.config()`, allows for easy setup, inline open/close actions and passing data to the modal instance.

-To handle modals we have a component that wraps the functionality of bootstrap-modal.
+To better handle modals in a complex angular application i made a component that wraps the functionality of ui.bootstrap.modal extending it with more usable methods.
-This is composed by a provider and a directive.
+This is composed by a provider and two directives.

-*Repository and files are called bolza-modal for an easier search on the internet/bower/github.
-The module anyway is called 'bolzaModal' to avoid future conflict with angular official modules.*

 ## Version Numbers